August 1, 2022

 Three examples of valuable business intelligence you should collect in your call center are:

 We will discuss each type of data, including real-life examples from our COPC Inc. customer experience consulting engagements.
-Each of these examples shows you how the collection of specific data can help your company better respond to the needs of your customers.
+Each example shows how collecting specific data can help your company better respond to your customers’ needs.

 New Product Data

 Consider this example of how an organization utilized its call center to gather new product data: